AnonSimRank/SOCD/README.md

 This is the python implementation of the SOCD project.

-The file requirements.txt provides the packages required by the program.
+The file ``requirements.txt'' provides the packages required by the program.

 The dataset is located in the input path, and the final output is located in the output path.